|

 hosted shows by FAT, Will Alsop and Bruce McLean, David Adjaye

 and Kisho Kurokawa.
-Through the determination, vision and
+Through the determination, vision and belief

-and will continue as an architecture and built environment
+as an architecture and built environment venue.

 With a renewed emphasis on professional development as well